Information bounds production in replicator systems: Results

 The production of replicators is tracked by measuring the outflow of both $\1_6$ and $\1_3$ at the outlet of the reactor.
 Since the reactor remains closed during inactivity, only active phases contribute to productivity.
 However, inactive phases allow the system to (partially) reset its state, thus setting up the initial condition for the subsequent active phase.
-As we will see below, the parameters of the exchange reactions (which still occur during inactive phases) affect the initial conditions of the subsequent active phase, thus they implement the system's strategy $q$.
+As we will see below, the parameters of the exchange reactions (which still occur during inactive phases) affect the initial conditions of the subsequent active phase, thus implementing the system's strategy $q$.
 We will classify the optimal strategies depending on whether the environments are correlated or anticorrelated.

-Borrowing terminology from Kelly original work~\cite{kelly1956new}: our inactive phase is interpreted as the `betting' stage, in which the system autonomously sets a strategy by preparing the initial condition for the next active round.
+Borrowing terminology from Kelly's original work~\cite{kelly1956new}: our inactive phase is interpreted as the `betting' stage, in which the system autonomously sets its strategy by preparing the initial condition for the next active round.
 Our active phase is akin to the `gambling' stage, in which the system evolves towards the steady state dominated by the corresponding winner in the environment (light) state.

-\subsection{Reactions and dynamics}
+\subsubsection{Reactions and dynamics}

-We describe the chemical reaction network introduced in~\cite{liu2024light} by a coarse-grained set of reactions summarized in Table~\ref{tab:reactions}.
-Our system involves spontaneous formation and degradation reactions (left column in Table~\ref{tab:reactions}), which effectively re-balance the concentrations of the two replicators and the monomer.
-Here, we assume both replicators have the same degradation rate, $k_d$.
-Spontaneous formation occurs at different rates, $k_1$ and $k_2$, for replicators $\1_6$ and $\1_3$, respectively.
-We define $k_f:=k_1+k_2$ and reparameterize $k_1$ and $k_2$ by introducing a {\em bias} $ b\in[0,1]$ such that
+We describe the chemical reaction network introduced in~\cite{liu2024light} by a coarse-grained set of reactions summarized in Table~\ref{tab:reactions} middle. \newstuff{ The system has autocatalytic reactions that depend on the light intensity, whether dark (no light), weak, or strong.
+During open (active) phases, the system undergoes inflow/outflow and is exposed to an environment $\e$ with either weak $\dim$ or strong $\str$ light.
+During closed (inactive) phases, it is placed in the dark.
+Throughout, the system experiences slow exchange reactions (last row in the middle Table~\ref{tab:reactions})}, which effectively re-balance the concentrations of the two replicators.

+The experiments in Ref.~\cite{liu2024light} used a flow reactor with residence time 16.7~h and inflow reactant concentration 0.5~mM.
+Without loss of generality, below we measure time and mass concentration as multiples of these values.
+For reasons discussed below, in our model, we use a somewhat higher inflow reactant concentration 1~mM ($\mu=2$ in our units) and shorter residence time $3.34\,\text{h}=16.7\,\text{h}/5$ ($\phi=5$ in our units).